-Cayenne - Long Slim Seeds - Organic
+Cayenne - Long Slim Seeds - ON SALE

 Long Slim Cayenne is easy to grow, very dependable, and will produce huge yields of very hot peppers.
 The long red peppers have thin walls and are easy to dry.
 They are most commonly used for chile flakes or powder, but excellent for pickling, and fresh eating too.
 This pepper plant is bushy and reaches 24″ tall.